pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

-Parallelism is handled in a simplistic fashion in that the entire workflow -- validity checks, ebuild sourcing, metadata structure creation, and file serialization -- is done in a forked process pool iterator.
-The process involves iterating over raw, unsourced packages, forking a new process for each in a pool limited to a specific size using a bounded semaphore stored in shared memory.
-Inside the forked process the metadata workflow runs to completion (or errors out) returning a result that is encoded and sent using inter-process communication (IPC) to the main process that unwraps it, handling error logging while tracking overall status.
-After all packages are processed the process exits, failing if any errors occurred.
+Parallelism is handled in a simplistic fashion in that the entire workflow -- validity checks, ebuild sourcing, metadata structure creation, and file serialization -- runs in a forked process pool.
+Each process runs the metadata workflow for a single package, encoding the result and sending it via inter-process communication (IPC) to the main process that unwraps it, handling error logging while tracking overall status.
+After all packages are processed the main process exits, failing if any errors occurred.

-For security purposes (and also because sandboxing isn't supported yet), ebuild sourcing is run within a restricted shell environment.
+For security purposes (and because sandboxing isn't supported yet), ebuild sourcing is run within a restricted shell environment.
 This rejects a lot of functionality possible in regular bash including running external commands.
 To see the entire list (with minor differences[^rbash]), run `man rbash`.
 In